Pyotr Bagration: Honours and legacy

-On 15 October 1800, Bagration was granted the hereditary title of a Prince of the Russian Empire (Kniaz Bagration) by the Emperor Paul I. He was also awarded the Orders of St Andrew (1810), of St. Alexander Nevsky (1807), of the St Vladimir, 1st class (1809), of the St Anna, 1st class (1800), the St George 2nd class (1805) and made a Commander of the Order of St John of Jerusalem (1800).
+On 15 October 1800, Bagration was granted the hereditary title of a Prince of the Russian Empire (Kniaz Bagration) by the Emperor Paul I. He was also awarded the Orders of St Andrew (1810), of St. Alexander Nevsky (1807), of the St Vladimir, 1st class (1809), of the St Anna, 1st class (1800), the St George 2nd class (1805) and made a commander of the Order of St John of Jerusalem (1800).
 He was further honoured with a gold sword of honour for bravery (1808).
 Bagration's foreign awards also included the Prussian Orders of the Red Eagle (1807) and the Black Eagle (1807), the Austrian Military Order of Maria Theresa, 2nd class (1799) and the Sardinian Order of Saints Maurice and Lazarus, 1st Class (1799).

 He is a secondary character in Leo Tolstoy's epic 1869 novel War and Peace.
 In the 1960s Russian movie War and Peace, he is played by Giuli Chokhonelidze, who repeated the role in the 1985 Russian biopic Bagrationi.
 In the 2016 BBC TV adaptation of War and Peace, he is played by Pip Torrens.

 Tsar Nicholas I had a monument erected in his honour on the battlefield of Borodino.
 The general's remains were transferred to the place where he had fallen and remain there to this day.
 The grave was blown up during World War II (reputedly, the local museum authorities were able to save only shreds of bone and cloth from the grave) but has since then been restored.

 Joseph Stalin chose Bagration as the name of the Soviet offensive launched on 22 June 1944 that defeated the German Army Group Centre and drove the forces of Nazi Germany out of what is now Belarus.
 After the war, the Soviet Union annexed northern East Prussia, and the until-then German town of Preußisch Eylau—the scene of the 1807 battle—was renamed Bagrationovsk in his memory.

+An asteroid 3127 Bagration is named after Prince Bagration.

-In Moscow, the Bagration Bridge, which commemorates the 850th year of the city is named in his honour.
+In Moscow, the Bagrationovskaya metro station, Bagration pass in Filyovsky Park District and the Bagration Bridge, which commemorates the 850th year of the city, were named in his honour.
+Many streets across the different cities in Russia also hold his name.

-An asteroid 3127 Bagration and Moscow Metro station Bagrationovskaya are named after Prince Bagration.
+In August 2023, a new highway near Kutuzovsky Prospekt, was named Bagration Avenue.

-In the 20th and 21st centuries, at least 15 ships associated with the name of P.I.
+In the 20th and 21st centuries, at least 15 ships were associated with the name of P.I.
 Bagration.